akshaywaghmare-atlan/atlanhack/README.md

 2. Create a new run configuration for the project
 3. Set the script path to `.venv/bin/fastapi`
 4. Set the parameters to `dev main.py`
+5. The application support auto-reload, so you can make changes to the code and the server will automatically restart